Chengyi-Hua/SMDA_Financial_Anxiety_on_Reddit/README.md

 ---

 ## Key Findings
+The findings should be interpreted as a subreddit-level communities pattern, not as absolute evidence about cultural differences.

-- **Temporal Changes (2020 vs. 2025):** The temporal changes over the 5-year period are statistically detectable but substantively small.
-Across all metrics—Distress, Sentiment, Emoji usage, and Pragmatism—the observed effect sizes remain minimal.
+- **Temporal Changes (2020 vs. 2025):** Temporal changes are statistically detectable but substantively small.
+Distress-related vocabulary increases modestly, but this does not translate into a uniform rise in negative sentiment. `r/Finanzen` becomes slightly more negative, while `r/personalfinance` becomes slightly less negative.
+Emoji use increases in both communities, especially in `r/Finanzen`.

-- **Cross-Community Differences:** Community differences are far more pronounced and structurally distinct than temporal shifts.
+- **Cross-Community Differences:** Cross-community differences are clearer than temporal changes.
-  - **r/personalfinance (English):** Exhibits significantly higher financial distress (driven by *Anger* over short-term debt) and consistently higher shares of negative-label posts.
-Emojis are used less frequently.
-In terms of structural pragmatism, discussions focus heavily on financial institutions/products, household budgeting, and practical problem-solving.
+  - **r/personalfinance (English):** Shows higher distress-related language and consistently higher shares of negative-label posts.
+Structurally, discussions are more strongly oriented toward financial institutions/products, household budgeting, and practical problem-solving.
-  - **r/Finanzen (German):** Exhibits distress levels clustering near zero (driven by *Anxiety* over long-term planning).
-While its mean sentiment score dropped below the English community in 2025, it features notably higher emoji usage, which predominantly functions as positive or softening tone markers.
-Pragmatically, discussions are strongly oriented around investment strategies (e.g., ETFs) and macroeconomic contexts.
-- **Conclusion:** Financial anxiety on Reddit is not merely an expression of raw negative affect; it manifests as community-specific practical reasoning.
-The American context is anchored in short-term liquidity and debt management, whereas the German context is anchored in long-term asset-allocation and market uncertainty.
+  - **r/Finanzen (German):** Shows lower distress-related language overall, but a more investment- and macroeconomic-oriented form of structural pragmatism.
+Emoji use is more frequent in 2025 and emojis mostly function as positive or softening tone markers.

+- **Conclusion:** Financial anxiety on Reddit is not only expressed through negative affect.
+It also appears as community-specific practical reasoning: `r/personalfinance` (English-speaking community) is more household-, budgeting-, and institution-oriented, while `r/Finanzen` (German-speaking community) is more investment-, portfolio-, and macroeconomic-oriented.
+The results show modest temporal changes but clearer cross-community differences.
+These findings highlight the importance of analyzing financial anxiety not only through sentiment, but also through distress-language and practical financial problem framing.

+- **Limitation:** The lexicon-based measures applied within this project are linguistic proxies, not direct measures of financial anxiety, and may miss context, irony, or negation.
+Cross-language comparability is limited by chosen subreddits and by the fact that related financial discussions may occur elsewhere.
+Reddit users are not representative of the general population.

 ---

 ## Analysis Pipeline